OpenEnergyDashboard/OED/README.md

 DB_HOST=?                  // The host for your postgres db, likely localhost DB_PORT=?                  // The port for your postgres db, likely 5432 TOKEN_SECRET=?             // Token for authentication.
-Generate something secure and random
+Generate something secure and random LOG_FILE=?                 // Path to the log file, defaults to ./log.txt
 ```
 8. Run ```npm run createdb``` to create the database schema.
 1. Run `npm run addMamacMeters` to load mamac meters from an `.csv` file.